-(3) Submission of Reports on the State of COI Management
+11.4.3 Submission of Reports on the State of COI Management

 Each research institution, etc. should prepare a Report on the State of COI Management, and submit it to AMED within 61 days after the end of each fiscal year or the conclusion of the contracted R&D project.
+The Reports on the State of COI Management are to be posted on the AMED website.